Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states

 Let $M$ be a connected complex manifold and $g$ be a Hermitian metric on $M$. \begin{definition} $(M,g)$ is called a \emph{Hermitian symmetric space} if every $p\in M$ is an isolated fixed point of a holomorphic involutive isometry $s_p\colon M\to M$. \end{definition}

-\begin{theorem}[{Harish-Chandra embedding theorem~\cite[Theorem~7.1]{Helgason}}] Every non-compact Hermitian symmetric space is biholomorphic to an open bounded domain in a complex vector space. \end{theorem}
+\begin{theorem}[{Harish--Chandra embedding theorem~\cite[Thm.
+7.1]{Helgason}}] Every non-compact Hermitian symmetric space is biholomorphic to an open bounded domain in a complex vector space. \end{theorem}

-\begin{definition} A Hermitian symmetric space is called \emph{of tube type}\emph{Hermitian symmetric space!of tube type} if it is biholomorphic to a domain of the form $V + i\Omega$ where $V$ is a real vector space and $\Omega\subset V$ is an open proper convex cone. \end{definition}
+\begin{definition} A Hermitian symmetric space is called \emph{of tube type} if it is biholomorphic to a domain of the form $V + \I\Omega$, where $V$ is a real vector space and $\Omega\subset V$ is an open proper convex cone. \end{definition}

-Let $G$ be a connected non-compact semisimple Lie group with finite (or more generally with compact) center, $K$ be a maximal compact subgroup of $G$. \begin{definition} The group $G$ is called \emph{Hermitian Lie group} if the symmetric space $G/K$ is Hermitian. $G$ is called \emph{Hermitian Lie group of tube type} if the symmetric space $G/K$ is Hermitian of tube type. \end{definition}
+Let $G$ be a connected non-compact semisimple Lie group with finite (or more generally with compact) center, and $K$ be a maximal compact subgroup of $G$. \begin{definition} The group $G$ is called \emph{Hermitian Lie group} if the symmetric space $G/K$ is Hermitian. $G$ is called \emph{Hermitian Lie group of tube type} if the symmetric space $G/K$ is Hermitian of tube type. \end{definition}

 \begin{fact} Hermitian Lie groups are classified.
 Up to coverings, these are:

 for $n,m\in \mathbb N$.
 The first four groups are called \emph{classical} whereas the last two are called \emph{exceptional}.
 The groups are Hermitian of tube type. \end{fact}